jibbo/OverlayImageView/README.md

 <img src="http://jibbo.altervista.org/gh/overlayimageview.gif" alt="sample preview" title="sample preview" width="250"/>

 ##Usage:
-First thing you'll need import the project by adding this line to your **build.gradle**
+Import the project by adding this line to your **build.gradle**
 ```groovy
  compile 'eu.giovannidefrancesco:overlayimageview:1.0'
 ```
-Second, you can just drop this Tag in your xml:
+And then you can drop this tag in your layout:

 ```xml
 <eu.giovannidefrancesco.overlayimageview.OverlayImageView